 Pilot Study 3

 Overall, the results of Pilot Studies 2a and 2b highlighted the necessity to reconceptualize the experiment, especially since we failed to reliably induce rumination.
-First, manipulation was considerably shorter than those typically used in clinical research.
+First, our manipulation was considerably shorter than those typically used in clinical research.
 Second, the hypothetical scenarios may not have been considered real and/or worrisome by all participants.
 This may have resulted in a failure to induce rumination, or in effects that, assuming a monotonic dose-response relationship, were too small to be detected with adequate power.
 For these reasons, we designed a new rumination manipulation that was a) considerably longer and b) focused on real-world issues that caused actual worries to our participants.
-Participants were randomly assigned to rumination and control conditions, and participants were dynamically matched with a topic based on which societal topic (e.g., growing gap between rich and poor) caused them the most concern.
-The list of the six societal topics was based on a pre-test: We selected topics that were worrisome to our participant pool and allowed for the interpretation of a conspiracy (see Supplement for details).
+Participants were randomly assigned to rumination and control conditions, and were dynamically matched with the societal topic (out of a list of six topics, e.g., growing gap between rich and poor) that caused them the most concern.
+The list of the six topics was based on a pre-test: We selected topics that were worrisome to our participant pool and allowed for the interpretation of a conspiracy (see Supplement for details).

-Results of Pilot Study 3 (N = 297, see Supplement for details) revealed that this strategy was successful.
-The new rumination condition scored consistently and significantly higher than the control group on an entire range of manipulation checks (e.g., estimated and subjective length of time spent ruminating, intensity of rumination, thoughts growing more and more negative, increases in frustration and negative mood).
+Results from Pilot Study 3 (N = 297, recruited from Prolific) revealed that this strategy was successful: The new rumination condition scored consistently and significantly higher than the control group on an entire range of manipulation checks (e.g., estimated and subjective length of time spent ruminating, intensity of rumination, thoughts growing more and more negative, perceived increases in frustration and negative mood).
 However, conspiracy beliefs were not affected in the theoretically expected direction (d = -0.05).
-A one-sided minimum effects test revealed that an effect larger than d = 0.20 could be rejected (p = .034, see Figure 1).
+An equivalence test revealed that an effect larger than d = 0.20 could be rejected (p = .034, see Figure 1).
 Assuming d = 0.20 as the smallest effect size of interest, we can conclude that rumination did not meaningfully increase conspiracy beliefs.
-Nevertheless, conspiracy beliefs were significantly correlated with a variety of manipulation checks (e.g., intensity of rumination, thoughts growing more and more negative, negative mood and frustration, r ranging from .22 to .37; although conspiracy beliefs were not significantly correlated with estimated and subjective length of time spent ruminating).
-It must be considered that these correlations may due to the influence of third variables that are related to both the predictor and the outcome but not included in the current model.
+Nevertheless, conspiracy beliefs were again significantly correlated with a variety of manipulation checks (e.g., intensity of rumination, thoughts growing more and more negative, negative mood and frustration, r ranging from .22 to .37; although conspiracy beliefs were not significantly correlated with estimated and subjective length of time spent ruminating).
+It must be considered that these correlations may be due to the influence of third variables that are related to both the predictor and the outcome but not included in the current model.

 Figure 1